StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 Review differences and check in.

+*You are now doing "infrastructure as code."*

-Commit it to your github fork.
-NOTE: IF YOU DO NOT DO THIS YOU WILL LOSE YOUR SCRIPT WHEN YOU DESTROY YOUR VM:
+When you are satisfied, push it back into your github remote account and issue a pull request so that I review it.
+Commit it to your github fork (on your remote account).
+NOTE: IF YOU DO NOT DO PUSH IT BACK TO GITHUB YOU WILL LOSE YOUR SCRIPT WHEN YOU DESTROY YOUR VM!

  ````
 vagrant@precise64:~/Lab-03$ git push origin master